niclabs/dtc/readme.md

 ## How to install and configure nodes

 Follow the instructions on [dtcnode](https://github.com/niclabs/dtcnode) and put the files generated on the previous step on each node deployed.

+# Advanced

+This information should not be necessary to use the system.
+However, it could be useful if you want more information about the tests and configuration scripts.

 ## The configuration file